bloomsburyai/cape-client/docs/source/examples.rst

     ``my_document_id``

-As large file uploads may take a long time we may wish to provide the user with updates on the progress of our upload.
+As large file uploads could take a long time we may wish to provide the user with updates on the progress of our upload.
 To do this we can provide a callback function via the *monitor_callback* parameter which will provide us with frequent updates about the upload's progress::